A detailed profile of each Steering Committee member is found below:

 Dr. Susan Lieberman

 Dr. Susan Lieberman has worked in international biodiversity conservation, at the intersection between science and policy, for more than 25 years.
-She has held the post of Director, International Policy at the Pew Environment Group since August 2009 and leads an integrated program across treaties, regional fisheries management organizations and other intergovernmental organizations, including the United Nations, to provide science-based research, policy analysis and expertise to ensure the sustainability of marine species and ecosystems, to promote accountability and transparency, and to promote various Pew Environment Group policy objectives in key fora.
+She is currently the Executive Director of Conservation Policy for the Wildlife Conservation Society (WCS), where she works to direct WCS policy engagement in multiple intergovernmental fora in support of WCS’ conservation programs to conserve wildlife and wild areas, working closely with governments, IUCN, NGO partners, and others.
+Prior to joining WCS, she worked for four years as Director, International Policy at the Pew Environment Group, focusing in particular on treaties, regional fisheries management organizations and other intergovernmental organizations, including the United Nations, to provide science-based research, policy analysis and expertise to ensure the sustainability of marine species and ecosystems.

 From 2001 to 2009, Dr. Lieberman was the Director of the Species Programme of WWF-International, based in Europe.
 She led all programmatic, scientific, and communications aspects of work on endangered and threatened species at the global level, as well as all international policy issues pertaining to species conservation.
 She directed WWF programs on the conservation of flagship species of international conservation concern, including tigers, African and Asian elephants, African and Asian rhinos, giant pandas, African and Asian great apes, whales, marine turtles, and polar bears.
 As part of this portfolio she directed WWF’s science-based policy and advocacy pertaining to several international treaties, including CITES, the Convention on International Trade in Endangered Species.
 She served as an institutional observer on the IUCN SSC Steering Committee for several years, on behalf of WWF, and has been a member of the Tortoise and Freshwater Turtle Specialist Group for many years.